risk-first/website/estimating/On-Story-Points.md

 Couldn't we bootstrap the estimation process by providing an "Interference Checklist" for story points, based on the things that commonly throw spanners into the works?

 Below, I've sketched out a small section of what this might look like.
-The [next article](Interference-Checklist.md) contains a more complete Interference Checklist that I use and you can modify for your own purposes.
+The [next article](Interference-Checklist.md) contains a more complete Interference Checklist that I've put together and you can modify for your own purposes.

 | **Area**                                     | **Concern**                                                                       | **Notes** | **Point Value** |
 | -------------------------------------------- | --------------------------------------------------------------------------------- | --------- | --------------- |